Open-QKD-Network/cqptoolkit/FAQ.md

 ### Linux
 - Use your package manager to install the QT Creator IDE
-- Open QT Creator, selec "open a project"
+- Open QT Creator, select "open a project"
 - Select the CMakeLists.txt file at the project root (work copy folder)
 - Wait for it to build
 - Code!

 ### Windows
-- install Visual studio or QT Creator IDE (see linux)
+- install Visual studio or QT Creator IDE (see Linux)

 ## Development